-Functional assessment tools are not designed to be converted into a plan budget
+Mandatory assessment tools are not designed to be converted into a plan budget

 The proposal conflates functional capacity with support needs, which are not the same thing.
-The results of functional assessments should not be the determining factor in plan budgets.
-Function assessment tools do not give the full picture of the person's needs, and have not been designed to do so.
-Nor were these tools designed to determine a level of funding for support.
+The results of mandatory assessments should not be the determining factor in plan budgets.
+Function assessment tools do not give the full picture of the person's needs.
+They have not been designed to do so.
+Nor were these tools designed to allocate funds.